bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Some parts of the stage-centric architecture were appealing: a clear high level structure, coordination on flush points (to reduce excessive bottlenecks) and good default behavior.
 To keep those bits (while excising the frustrating ones), we've introduced the concept of **base sets**, added in [#7466](https://github.com/bevyengine/bevy/pull/7466) by `@cart`.
 Base sets are system sets, except:

-1. Every system (but not every system set) must belong to exactly one base set.
+1. Every system can belong to at most one base set.
-2. Systems that do not specify a base set will be added to the default base set for the schedule.
+2. Systems that do not specify a base set will be added to the default base set for the schedule (if the schedule has one).

 ```rust
 // You can add new base sets to any built-in ones